 With about 9,552 webhosts, Sri Lanka is below the world's average by population.
 At the end of 2020, 8,422 of these, or about 88 percent, were secured with SSL or comparable encryption.

 Back to overview: Sri Lanka

-Development of telephone and internet connectionsWith an average download speed of 17.89 Mbit/second for fixed-network broadband internet, Sri Lanka ranked 128th in an international comparison.
-The upload rate of only 4.1 Mbit/second was significantly lower (161st place).
+Development of telephone and internet connectionsWith an average download speed of 20.03 Mbit/second for fixed-network broadband internet, Sri Lanka ranks 130th in an international comparison.
+The upload rate of only 4.8 Mbit/second was significantly lower (157th place).

-In mobile internet, i.e. on tablets and smartphones, Sri Lanka comes 125th with a download speed of 11.40 Mbit/second.
-The upload speed of around 5 Mbit was only enough for 134th place.
+In mobile internet, i.e., on tablets and smartphones, Sri Lanka comes 120th with a download speed of 14.71 Mbit/second.
+The upload speed of around 6 Mbit was only enough for 135th place.

-The following diagrams show the development of the various telephone and Internet connections as a percentage of the country's population.
-Values above 100% mean that, on average, every inhabitant has more than one connection.
+The following diagrams show the development of the various telephone and internet connections as a percentage of the country's population.
+Values above 100 percent mean that, on average, every inhabitant has more than one connection.

 Access to the internet in Sri Lanka from 1990 - 2020